hyperpayorg/hyperpaywallet/README.md

 ```

-In the currency of the signature algorithm, the main chain currency that the `Inputs` attribute must contain is:
+For the following main-chain currency, `Inputs` must be included in the call as part of the `SignInput` data:

 - [x] BTC
 - [x] USDT